sipos/Promethean_ActiveConnect/README.md

 Despite having recommended Ubuntu, I now recommend Linux Mint Cinnamon Edition for beginners to Linux, after talking to a friend who researched this and tried it before trying Linux for the first time (Thanks Tom).
 It has a familiar Windows 10-like desktop environment hat is a little faster on slow hardware I think than GNOME 3 that Ubuntu uses, and seemed to work smoothly.

-I think Steam is best documented on Ubuntu, but I assume it isn't hard to get working on Linux Mint.
+I think Steam is best documented on Ubuntu, but I assume it isn't hard to get working on Linux Mint as they are very similar.

 Linux Mint using more native packages, rather than FlatPak or Snap packages, means that it is faster than Ubuntu on slow disks.

 For all of the following, you should really check the SSH host key when first connecting, unless you completely trust the network you are using, but I am omitting instructions on how to do that.
 TODO: add this

+I am not trying any KDE based distros for this, as KDE is quite resource intensive.
+It is another common desktop environment though that I recommend people try sometime.

 #### Writing USB live/install images on Linux